dereklstinson/gocudnn/README.md

 ## Note on Handles.

-This is not thread safe.
-You have to lock the host thread in any go routine that you use.
+CreateHandle() is not thread safe.
+Lock the thread using runtime.LockOSThread().
 If you get this running on a mac.
 Then your functions will need to be sent to the main thread.

+CreateHandleEX() is designed for multiple gpu use.
+It takes a gocu.Worker and any function that takes the handle will pass that function to the worker.
+This is still not thread safe, because any gpu memory that the functions use (for the most part) need to be created on that worker.
+Also, before any memory is created the handle needs to be made.

+To parallelize gpus you will need separate handles.
+Check out parallel_test.go

 ## CUBLAS and CUDA additions

-There will be no cublas.
-Fully connected neural networks can be made when the weights feature map dims == the input feature map dims.
-I added nvjpeg, and some npp.
-If DALI ever gets a C api then I will add that too, but I don't see that happening in the near future.

 ## Other Notes